This post may contain affiliate links, view our disclosure policy.

-Cilantro lime rice is the perfect side dish, for burritos, nachos, or even a taco salad.
+Cilantro Lime Rice is the perfect side dish, for burritos, nachos, or a taco salad.
 So many options!
-Delicious toasted rice is cooked to perfection in a flavorful chicken broth full of spices, cilantro and lime.
-This is the best cilantro lime rice and turns out perfect every single time.
+Delicious toasted rice, chicken broth, fresh lime, cilantro, and seasonings.

 It’s no secret by now that we are huge fans of Mexican food at our house.
 These honey lime chicken taquitos are one of my family’s favorite dinner.
 If I am serving those taquitos then this cilantro lime rice will be right next to it.